Guide to Dev Mode

 Enter Dev Mode

-- Click the Dev Mode toggle at the top of the page or use the keyboard shortcut ShiftD.
+- Click the Dev Mode toggle or use the keyboard shortcut ShiftD.

 In Dev Mode, the left sidebar provides an easy way to move between designs marked as ready for development.